Analytics

 Saturday, February 18, 2012

 Position Report: Flight Level 390.
 Somewhere over the Atlantic.
-Things are about to get shitty.
+Things are about to get crappy.

 Starting out it was a pretty good day in Paris.
 Light winds, overcast skies but the temperature was tolerable.
 We pushed 5 minutes early for our flight back to the United States and we were all anxious to get back home.